AndroidModLoader/JPatch/README.md

  - Fix traffic lights

 ### ***GTA:SA v2.10 (64-bit)***
+**Since v1.8**
+ - Some cut effects from the game are back
+ - Able to skip "drive"

 **Since v1.7.3**
  - Not only airplanes but also trains and boats have shadows
  - If car is far enough, shadow will be classic (instead of NO SHADOWS)